When tensions undermine our mental and physical health, it is terrible for us.

 When symptoms develop immediately after exposure and persist for up to a month, the condition can be called acute stress disorder.

-PTSD is diagnosed when stress symptoms after exposure persist for more than a month.
+PTSD is diagnosed when stress symptoms persist for more than a month after exposure.
 Delayed expression of PTSD can occur if symptoms appear six months or more after the onset of trauma.

-Many people with post-traumatic stress disorder tend to re-experience aspects of the traumatic event, especially when they are exposed to events or objects that recall the trauma.
+Many people with posttraumatic stress disorder tend to re-experience aspects of the traumatic event, especially when exposed to events or objects that recall the trauma.

-The anniversaries of the event, the similarities in person, place or circumstance can also trigger symptoms.
+The anniversaries of the event and the similarities in person, place, or circumstance can also trigger symptoms.

 Many people with PTSD may try to avoid situations that remind them of the ordeal.
 When the symptoms last more than a month, a diagnosis of PTSD may be relevant.